 Have you ever found yourself struggling to generate content for your blog?
 No matter how much you type you find yourself doing a lot of backspacing.
-Here are some helpful tips on content writing to get you through the hard times:
+Here are some helpful tips on content writing and content marketing to get you through the hard times:

 1. Look For Inspiration Everywhere